jcsp/segment_toy/README.md

-# Engineering Storage Tool
+# Redpanda Engineering Storage Tool

 ## Purpose

-This tool is for offline use by Redpanda Engineering.
+This low level tool is for offline use by Redpanda Engineering.

+This tool is **not** for everyday use on live clusters.

 ## Quickstart